7 Phases Of Architecture Design. RIBA Plan of Work Made Easy.

 Now the design concept has been agreed upon, the architect progresses to the design development phase which evolves the concept into a more detailed proposal.
 Some aspects to consider in the design development stage are; technical and planning requirements, structural principles, construction process and material palette.

-Another presentation to the client is needed for the design development phase sign off which allows the project to be submitted for planning permission.
+Another presentation to the client is needed for the architectural designs to be approved.
+Allowing the project to be submitted for planning permission.

 Stage 4: Technical Design: